 This limits the investment in farm equipment and capital as well as other agricultural assets and inputs.
 As a result, there is a need for practical assistance and capacity building to be provided by the private sector.

-Secondly, financing rainwater harvesting projects through micro-credit organizations that appear to be a sustainable delivery vehicle to enabling communities to address the challenges of access to water and sanitation.
+Secondly, financing rainwater harvesting projects through micro-credit organizations appear to be a sustainable delivery vehicle to enable communities to address the challenges of access to water and sanitation.